-When I tell clients to eat “gluten free” they often grab all the “gluten-free” pre-packaged foods on the shelf…but that most likely will cause weight gain and slow the healing process in your gut.
+When I tell clients to eat “gluten-free” they often grab all the “gluten-free” pre-packaged foods on the shelf…but that most likely will cause weight gain and slow the healing process in your gut.
 Rice flour, the common flour substitute in gluten-free products, is higher in calories, higher in carbohydrates, and lower in nutrients than regular flour.
-It can cause more inflammation in our body.
+It can cause more inflammation in our bodies.

 It has been found that only 8% of adult patients with celiac disease eating a gluten-free diet reached “normalization,” where their intestines completely recovered.
 However, there is new research that may help people with celiac for good!
 Researcher Alessio Fasano, M.D. has been on the leading edge of recent autoimmune and celiac disease exploration.
 In 2011, he published a paper titled “Leaky Gut and Autoimmune Diseases” which presented a new theory that suggests prevention and reversal of autoimmune disease is possible.

-If you are having a hard time finding ingredients in your grocery store, just click on the items in the ingredients and you fill see where I find them at the best price.
+If you are having a hard time finding ingredients in your grocery store, just click on the items in the ingredients and you will see where I find them at the best price.

 1/2 cup coconut flour